stanfordnmbl/osim-rl/README.md

 After each iteration you get a reward equal to the change of the `x` axis of pelvis during this iteration.

 You can test your model on your local machine.
 For submission, you will need to interact with the remote environment: crowdAI sends you the current `observation` and you need to send back the action you take in the given state.

+### Submission

+After having trained your model you can submit it by modifying the `/scripts/submit.py` (see the comments in the file for details) and executing

+    python submit.py

+This script will interact with an environment on the crowdAI.org server.

 ### Rules